releasehub-samples/mssql-stored-procedures-automated-testing-with-releasehub/README.md

-# Ephemeral SQL Server Test Environments
+# Testing version-controlled stored procedures in on-demand ,ephemeral SQL Server environemnts

+:warning: This Readme is a work in process, a bit messy, but I will clean it up!

+##
+![(diagram.png)]

 ## Initial Setup